 - Custom Code delivered through the option with the same name (in Advanced Ads Pro) might not work on AMP if it contains scripts.

 AMP plugin in transitional mode

-The AMP plugin by Google, and XWP has something called “transitional” (previously called “paired”) mode which uses your original theme and website features as a basis for your AMP site.
+The AMP plugin by Google and XWP has something called “transitional” (previously called “paired”) mode, which uses your original theme and website features as a basis for your AMP site.
 This means that scripts that don’t work with AMP out of the box are still loaded.
-This can cause errors that might lead the AMP plugin to load the normal website instead of AMP.
+This can cause errors that might lead the AMP plugin to load the standard website instead of AMP.

-If you see errors that related to a script from Advanced Ads or any of our add-ons then you can mark them as “accepted”.
+If you see errors related to a script from Advanced Ads or any of our add-ons, you can mark them as “accepted”.
 The AMP plugin will then block that script.
-Since these scripts are not working on AMP anyway, blocking them does not break anything in addition.
+Since these scripts are not working on AMP anyway, blocking them does not break anything besides.
 We are working on converting all of our features to AMP versions.